kevinding0218/InterviewDocuments/Q and A/System Design/Stars/Sharding NoSQL.md

 #### NoSQL
 ##### Nodes and Shards
-- In NoSQL world, we split data into chunks, shards, also known as nodes
+- **In NoSQL world, we split data into chunks, shards, also known as nodes**
-- Instead of having leaders and followers, we say that each shard is Equal, we no longer need configuration service to monitor health of each shard.
-Instead, let's allow shards talk to each other and exchange information about their state.
+- Instead of having leaders and followers, we say that **each shard is Equal**, we no longer need configuration service to monitor health of each shard.
+Instead, let's **allow shards talk to each other and exchange information about their state**.
 - To reduce network load, we don't need each shard to talk to every other shard.
 Every second shard may exchange information with a few other shards, no more than 3.
 Qucik enough state information about every node propagates throughout the cluster.
 This procedure is called a gossip protocol.
 - Ok, each node in the cluster knows about other node and this is a big deal.
 Remember preivously we used `Cluster Proxy` component to route requests to a particular shard, as `Cluster Proxy` was the only one who knew about all shards, but now every node knows about each other.
 So clients of our database no longer need to call a special component for routng requests.
 ##### How NoSQL Shards work